BPEC: An R Package for Bayesian Phylogeographic and Ecological Clustering: Model

 In order to draw inferences about the haplotype tree, approaches can be fully model-based \citep{felsen3,mrb,drummond2012bayesian}, parsimony-based through the underlying tree \citep{rzhetsky,gascuel1}, or purely phenetic such as neighbour-joining or median-joining \citep{atteson1,gascuelsteel}. \pkg{BPEC} combines parsimonious approaches within a model-based framework.
 Although an infinite set of haplotype or coalescent trees could be consistent with the sequence data $\mathcal{S}$, \pkg{BPEC} uses relaxed parsimony to reduce it to a finite set of `plausible' trees $\Omega$ represented via a graph \citep{manolopoulou2012phylogeographic}.
 The relaxed parsimony is defined by a threshold $d_s$ representing parsimony relaxation.
 Briefly, haplotypes are connected by an edge if they are a single mutation apart.
 When two groups of haplotypes are disconnected (with minimum mutation distance $d_{min}$), then any connection path with length up to $d_{min}+d_s$ is considered.
 The exact details of how to obtain $\Omega$ from $\mathcal{S}$ for a given $d_s$ can be found in algorithm A of \cite{manolopoulou2012phylogeographic}.
 This algorithm constructs a set of `realistic' trees by cumulatively adding intermediate sequences following a relaxed parsimony assumption defined by the user-specified parsimony relaxation parameter $d_s$.
 In general, larger values of $d_s$ (up to a maximum value) yield more inclusive (and hence realistic) sets $\Omega$, but the choice of $d_s$ is often limited by computational power.
 For a fixed $d_s$, this algorithm inputs the DNA sequences at hand, and outputs a sequence network, including loops.
 The true haplotype tree is then assumed to be one of the minimum spanning trees of this graph with equal probability and can be obtained through the breaking of loops.

 A haplotype tree encodes less information than a coalescent tree with mutations.
 Firstly, a haplotype tree only encodes time through number of mutations.
 Secondly, it does not automatically define an ordering of events, starting from a root down to tips.
 Even a rooted (i.e.,~one where the ancestral haplotype is specified) haplotype tree imposes only a partial ordering to the set of past mutation and coalescence events.
 Calculating probabilities over rooted haplotype trees therefore requires summing over all possibilities and orderings of past events given a temporal model; an example of possible orderings is shown in Appendix~\ref{appendix:temporal}.
 We denote a temporal ordering of events as $\mathcal{O}$, where $\mathcal{O}^\mathcal{S}_{r,T}$ denotes the set of all temporal orderings consistent with data $\mathcal{S}$ given a root $r$ and tree $T$ and assume that any temporal ordering of events is equally likely a priori.
-Although in the infinite discrete set of temporal orderings this prior distribution is somewhat meaningless, conditionally on observed data (which restricts the possible trees to the space $\Omega$) it provides the following posterior probabilities for the root $r$ and tree $T$:
+Conditionally on observed data (which restricts the possible trees to the space $\Omega$) this prior corresponds to a discrete uniform distribution over $\Omega$ and provides the following posterior probabilities for the root $r$ and tree $T$:

 where $\left|\cdot\right|$ denotes the size of the set.
 Similarly,